Giving instructions to your team should be simple, right? Just tell them what to do, make sure they’re clear, send them on their way.

 Giving Instructions: In Summary

 Don’t just tell your team member what to do.
-Take a few extra moments, and explain to them:
+Take a few extra moments, in your 1-1 meetings and team meetings, and explain:

 - What needs to be done